mgechev/blog.mgechev.com/_posts/2016-06-26-tree-shaking-angular2-production-build-rollup-javascript.md

 *Credits: Rob Wormald who did experiments with [ngc here](https://github.com/robwormald/ng2-compiler-test2).*

-**Note that for large to medium size applications the bundle produced after performing AoT (Ahead-of-Time) compilation will most likely be bigger**.
+> **Note that for large to medium size applications the bundle produced after performing AoT compilation will most likely be bigger** compared to same application using JiT compilation.
 This is because the VM friendly JavaScript produced by `ngc` is more verbose compared to the HTML-like templates, and also includes dirty-checking logic.
 In case you want to drop the size of the app you can perform lazy loading which is supported natively by the Angular router!

 #### Using Brotli